 The sophomore course sequence focuses on the relationship between individuals and communities, examining the extent to which the "good life" can be pursued within the confines of any social order.
 These courses investigate issues such as the nature of human excellence and virtue, the character of justice, the origins and sources of social order and the status and legitimacy of political power.
 How can we obtain an accurate description of humans as social beings?
 What is the good society and how may it be realized?
 Students in this course are invited to become more thoughtful, self-conscious and self-critical members and citizens of the society and polity in which they live.
-Authors such as Aristotle, Locke, Smith, Tocqueville, Marx and Weber are read.
+Authors such as Aristotle, Confucius, Locke, Smith, Tocqueville, Marx, Weber and Du Bois are read, in conversation with works of each instructor's choosing.